Meissen German Porcelain

 Since 1722-23, to this day, the crossed-swords Meissen mark has always been a hand-painted blue under-glaze mark.
-And they have officially undergone several variations.
+And they have officially undergone several variations, as shown below;

 Note: The Meissen crossed-swords marks are some of the most imitated and faked marks used.
-So while they can be used as indicators in the authentication process – they are not guarantees of authenticity.
+So while they can be indicators in the authentication process – they are not guarantees of authenticity.

 Here is a printable reference file of Meissen Factory and Dating Marks

-- These neat and concise illustrations, (above), were created for publication.
+- Those neat and concise illustrations, (above), were created for publication.
 The actual hand-painted Meissen marks found on their porcelain pieces would look more like the images below.

 Cautionary Note: Meissen used a system of marking pieces that were either sold undecorated, or deemed inferior by making “slashes” through or besides the crossed-swords – as shown below.

 - one slash – sold undecorated from 1740 trough 1938